 This Decommissioning Plan is based on current best management practices and procedures and has been prepared in compliance with the most recent guidance from New York State Department of Agriculture and Markets (NYSDAM) "Guidelines for Solar Energy Projects - Construction Mitigation for Agricultural Lands" (Appendix 4).
 This Plan may be subject to revision based on new standards and emergent best management practices at the time of decommissioning.
+All revisions to this Decommissioning Report shall require review and approval from the Town of Canandaigua.

-2 The Proponent
+2. The Proponent

 Aura or the future owner-operator will manage and coordinate decommissioning process.
 Aura or the future owner-operator will obtain all necessary regulatory approvals that vary depending on the jurisdiction, project capacity, and site location.
-Aura or the future owner-operator will be committed to the safety, health, and welfare of the hosting community.
+Aura or the future owner-operator will be committed to thesafety, health, and welfare of the hosting community.

-The conditions and obligations of this Decommissioning Plan shall be bounded upon the Aura, its heirs, executors, administrators, successors or assigns.
+The conditions and obligations of this Decommissioning Plan shall be bounded upon theAura, its heirs, executors, administrators, successors or assigns.